corsec00/CSA-CCSK/Questions.md

 ### ENISA
-02 - ENIS<BR>A: Which is not one of the five key legal issues common across all scenarios:
+02 - ENISA -  Which is not one of the five key legal issues common across all scenarios:
 <BR>A: Globalization

-03 - ENIS<BR>A: An example high risk role for malicious insiders within a Cloud Provider includes
+03 - ENISA -  An example high risk role for malicious insiders within a Cloud Provider includes
 <BR>A: Auditors

-44 - ENIS<BR>A: an underlying vulnerability related to Loss of Governance is:
+44 - ENISA -  an underlying vulnerability related to Loss of Governance is:
-A(L): C. Unclear asset owership
+<br>A(L): C. Unclear asset owership

-12 - ENIS<BR>A: Which of the following is among the vulnerabilities contributing to a high risk ranking for Network Management?
+12 - ENISA -  Which of the following is among the vulnerabilities contributing to a high risk ranking for Network Management?
 <BR>A: System or O/S vulnerabilities

-ENIS<BR>A: To mitigate credential compromise or theft, cloud provider can implement:
+ENISA - To mitigate credential compromise or theft, cloud provider can implement:
-A(L): Anomaly detection capabilities
+<br>A(L): Anomaly detection capabilities

-ENIS<BR>A: As it relates to public cloud computing, in the European Data Protection law, the customer is considered to be the A(L): Data controller
+ENISA - As it relates to public cloud computing, in the European Data Protection law, the customer is considered to be the
+<br>A(L): Data controller

-ENIS<BR>A: In Infrastructure as a Service (IaaS), who is responsible for guest systems monitoring?
+ENISA - In Infrastructure as a Service (IaaS), who is responsible for guest systems monitoring?
-A(L): Customer
+<br>A(L): Customer

-ENIS<BR>A: Because it is practically impossible to process data in encrypted form, customers should have the following expectation of cloud providers:
+ENISA - Because it is practically impossible to process data in encrypted form, customers should have the following expectation of cloud providers:
 <BR>A: Provider should always manage customer encryption keys with hardware security module (HSM) storage

-ENIS<BR>A: A key area of controls for cloud provider network architecture is A(L): Distributed Denial of Service mitigation
+ENISA - A key area of controls for cloud provider network architecture is
+<br>A(L): Distributed Denial of Service mitigation

-ENIS<BR>A: Which is a potential security benefit of cloud computing?
+ENISA - Which is a potential security benefit of cloud computing?
 <BR>A: More efficient and timely system updates

-ENIS<BR>A: Licensing Risks refer to:
+ENISA - Licensing Risks refer to:
 <BR>A: A traditional software licensing scheme may lead to high costs or lack of compliance in cloud systems

-ENIS<BR>A: 'VM hopping' is:
+ENISA - 'VM hopping' is:
 <BR>A: Using a compromised VM to exploit a hypervisor, used to take control of other VMs.

-ENIS<BR>A: Lock-in is ranked as a high risk in ENISA research, a key underlying vulnerability causing lock in is:
+ENISA - Lock-in is ranked as a high risk in ENISA research, a key underlying vulnerability causing lock in is:
 <BR>A: Lack of completeness and transparency in terms of use

-ENIS<BR>A: A reason for risk concerns of a cloud provider being acquired is:
+ENISA - A reason for risk concerns of a cloud provider being acquired is:
 <BR>A: Non-binding agreements put at risk